A tour round a Leitz Diaplan microscope

 the right.

-At the front is a red digital display of the lamp voltage output to 0.1V, possibly useful for repeatable light settings.
-The module may have failed at some time in this example as it has been removed and is not available from Leitz as a spare, but my brother, an electronics engineer, has sourced a component of correct spec from Lascar Electronics to retrofit.
+At the front is a red digital display of the lamp voltage output, and useful for repeatable light settings.
+The module may have failed at some time in this example as it has been removed and is not available from Leitz as a spare, but my brother, an electronics engineer, has sourced a component of similar spec from Lascar Electronics to retrofit.
+The replacement displays in 0.1V steps (thank you to other owners who tell me that the original displayed in 0.5V steps); the power supply is stable enough to hold voltage to 0.1V.
 By inspection the electronics are switched mode, avoiding the resistive heating in the base found in some rheostat controlled models.

 The lamp control has a very light action and is just below the focus knobs; from the author's experiences it's quite easy to inadvertently knock the lamp intensity setting when using the focus.